zigurous/unity-math-utils/README.md

 # Math Functions

-The Math Functions package provides extensions and utilities for working with numbers including generating random chance values, processing inputs, and more.
+The Math Functions package provides extensions and utilities for working with numbers in Unity projects including generating random chance values, processing inputs, and more.

 ## Installation